szu-advtech/AdvTech/2022/3-刘伟星 指导老师-钟圣华/dissect-master/README.md

-#Resnet18 training process and corresponding result is  in the
+#Resnet18 training process and corresponding result are in
 https://www.kaggle.com/code/wasonlee/resnet18/edit/run/118534091
 you must download the resnet18 model from the url,and put it in experiment/model

 #Dissection process is in the experiment/
-single_dissection.py:dissection for just on layer.
+single_dissection.py:dissection for just one layer.
 Sequential_dissection.py:dissection for sequential layers.

 #Usage for Sequential_dissection.py